 The transient behavior is more complicated otherwise, even when the system starts empty (in the overloaded regime).
 However, as we observed before, it is easy to numerically compute the transient descriptions of the fluid model.

-We conclude this section by observing that the steady-state behavior of the continuoustime fluid model established in Theorem 3.1 appears as the limit of the unique equilibrium in Theorem 7.1 associated with constant arrival rate $\lambda$ (after changing the notation to rho) as $\delta \downarrow 0$ .
+We conclude this section by observing that the steady-state behavior of the continuous-time fluid model established in Theorem 3.1 appears as the limit of the unique equilibrium in Theorem 7.1 associated with constant arrival rate λ (after changing the notation to ρ) as $\delta \downarrow 0$.
 (Of course, that does not provide a proof of Conjecture 2.1.)
-To get the densities in Theorem 3.1, we must of course divide by $\delta$ in the discrete-time model with step size $\delta$ .
-Thus, Theorems 6.1 and 7.1 provide strong support for the G/GI/s + GI fluid model in Section 2.
-It would be nice to apply them to prove Conjecture 2.1.
-And it would be nice to establish a functional-central-limit-theorem refinement, paralleling Krichagina and Puhalskii (1997).
+To get the densities in Theorem 3.1, we must of course divide by δ in the discrete-time model with step size δ .
+Thus, Theorems 6.1 and 7.1 provide strong support for the G/GI/s+GI fluid model in §2.
+It would be nice to apply them to prove Conjecture 2.1, and to establish a functional-central-limit-theorem refinement, paralleling Krichagina and Puhalskii (1997).

-8. Acknowledgments
+Acknowledgments

-The author is grateful to Columbia University undergraduate Margaret Pierson for writing the M/GI/s/r+GI simulation program and performing the simulation experiments, which we draw on to make our numerical comparisons in Sections 4 and 5.
-The author was supported by National Science Foundation Grant DMS-02-2340.
+The author is grateful to Columbia University undergraduate Margaret Pierson for writing the M/GI/s/r+GI simulation program and performing the simulation experiments, which he draws on to make his numerical comparisons in §§4 and 5.
+The author was supported by National Science Foundation grant DMS-02-2340.